MIT Orientation Handout

 - CBCS (Certified Billing and Coding Specialist) through NHA (National Healthcareer Association)

-*Students planning to take the CPC certification may choose to take MIT 219 (Coding Exam Preparation) as a program approved course in the curriculum.
+*Students planning to take the CPC certification may choose to take MIT 219 (Coding Exam Preparation) as a program approved course in the curriculum, but this is not a requirement of the program.